Cantabrian chamois: Identification

 The Cantabrian chamois is a slim bovid the size of a domestic goat.
-Both sexes have peculiar hooked horns (more hooked and thicker in males than in females, Figures 1,2,3).
+Both sexes have peculiar hooked horns (more hooked and thicker in males than in females).

-Figure 1: Identification of sex and winter and summer coats in Cantabrian chamois.
+Identification of sex and winter and summer coats in Cantabrian chamois.

-Figure 2: Male Cantabrian chamois in winter coat (left: in its second year of age; right: adult).
+Male Cantabrian chamois in winter coat (left: in its second year of age; right: adult).

 The horns have a transversal segmentation pattern due to seasonal growth (winter-summer).
-The head, throat and cheeks are a light cinnamon colour with a dark mask design that crosses the big eyes (Figure 1).
+The head, throat and cheeks are a light cinnamon colour with a dark mask design that crosses the big eyes.
 The back, chest, legs and flanks are dark brown, while the shoulders and hindquarters are pale brown.
-In winter, the back and belly become paler in colour and the flanks darker, giving a more contrasting colour pattern (Figure 4).
+In winter, the back and belly become paler in colour and the flanks darker, giving a more contrasting colour pattern.
 Juveniles exhibit a less contrasting colour pattern.

-Figure 3: Facial pattern of a female Cantabrian chamois in winter coat.
+Facial pattern of a female Cantabrian chamois in winter coat.

-Figure 4: Male in winter (left) and summer coat (right).
+Male in winter (left) and summer coat (right).
 Summer coat is paler and less contrasted than winter coat.